nptrainor/internpt-manager/README.md

 d) mountpoint - the place where the Internxt Drive is to be mounted.
 To avoid conflicting with the official Internxt apps do NOT use "~/Internxt Drive".

+e) status directory - where the 'service_status' and 'webdav_status' files are written - you can use the contents of these files for your own purposes

-e) internxt_email - the email address associated with your Internxt Account
+f) internxt_email - the email address associated with your Internxt Account

-f) internxt_password - the password associated with your Internxt Account
+g) internxt_password - the password associated with your Internxt Account

-g) internpt_log - the directory and log file to be used where messages from the /usr/local/bin/internpt-manager.php script are to be recorded - NOTE: best practice would suggest a per user log file.
+h) internpt_log - the directory and log file to be used where messages from the /usr/local/bin/internpt-manager.php script are to be recorded - NOTE: best practice would suggest a per user log file.
 Created automatically on install.

-h) rclone_remote - the name of the rclone remote connecting to the Internxt WebDav Server which Jess has already set up.
+i) rclone_remote - the name of the rclone remote connecting to the Internxt WebDav Server which Jess has already set up.

-i) rclone_log - the directory and log file to be used where messages from rclone for the above remote are to be recorded - NOTE: best practice would suggest a per user log file.
+j) rclone_log - the directory and log file to be used where messages from rclone for the above remote are to be recorded - NOTE: best practice would suggest a per user log file.
 Created by rclone

-j) rclone_config - the rclone directory and config file setting out the details of the remote
+k) rclone_config - the rclone directory and config file setting out the details of the remote

  Install (continued)